jennymclaughlin/HyveeWorkshop/Lab-02/README.md

 ![alt text][appManagerMySql]
 3. Click the blue 'Select this plan' button, name the new instance as mysql-100mb, select the <STUDENT-X> space, select the <dotnetappName>-studentX app, and click the blue 'Add' button
 ![alt text][appManagerMySqlValues]
-4. Restart and view the app
+4. Restart your <dotnetappName>-studentX app and view the app
 5. Add more attendees and delete some attendees

 ## Scale the App manually